eduarddrenth/iText-GUI/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.vectorprint/VectorPrintReportGUI.svg)](https://maven-badges.herokuapp.com/maven-central/com.vectorprint/VectorPrintReportGUI)
 # iText-GUI
-A JavaFX GUI supporting the ConfigurableReports library
+A JavaFX GUI supporting the ConfigurableReports library.

+build the runtime environemnt with:
+`mvn jfx:jar`.
+It will give you a runnable jar in target/jfx/app.
+`mvn jfx:native` Will give you a binary for your os.

 This GUI lets you import, create, modify and test stylesheets for iText.
 The GUI should give you a pretty good idea of what ConfigurableReports can do for you.
 See https://github.com/eduarddrenth/ConfigurableReports.